FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ![costume 3](https://github.com/Ruiznogueras05CT/Interactive-Lab-Hub/assets/142849822/ad0158ff-507f-4f22-86fc-39c8b8b7cef2)

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+One big concern is making sure the device looks nice sitting next to a bed.
+A clean and calming environment is crucial to good sleep, and the design of the device should reflect that.
+Also, a device that fits in well is more likely to be kept out and actually used.

 ### We want to make the look of our device appealing to any user and friendly looking